ElliotFriedman/forge-proposal-simulator/README.md

 The `TimelockProposal` contract is an abstract contract that inherits from `Proposal`.
 It provides methods to add and simulate Timelock actions.
 If a proposal is timelock based, it must have at least 1 action, otherwise the test will revert.

+## PostProposalCheck Contract

+This contract is used to perform validation checks after the proposal has been executed.
+It should inherit the `PostProposalCheck` abstract contract and implement the `_addProposals` function, adding the created proposal by calling the Proposal contract.

 ## Proposal Stages

 Each proposal goes through the following stages: